Gastrointestinal endoscopic procedures

 Advanced Roles in Endoscopy Nursing

-Nurses have been developing two main advanced roles in endoscopy: as nurse endoscopists and as nurse sedationists.
+Nurses have been taking on two key advanced roles in endoscopy: nurse endoscopists and nurse sedationists.5

-For most endoscopic procedures, moderate sedation is the standard method of sedation.6 The role of nurses in endoscopy sedation has evolved over time and is different in each country.
-It ranges from nurses administering single drugs, to combinations of benzodiazepines and opioids, and in some countries nurse-led propofol administration.
+Moderate sedation is typically used as the standard method of sedation for most endoscopic procedures.8 The role of nurses in endoscopy sedation has evolved over time and differs across countries, ranging from administering single drugs to combinations of benzodiazepines and opioids, and in some cases, even nurse-led propofol administration.8

-Irrespective of the type of sedation used, quality management requires pharmacologically appropriate training for all clinical staff involved in sedation practice.
-European and national societies have developed evidence-based and consensus-based guidelines for sedation and monitoring in gastro-intestinal endoscopy that give a comprehensive outline of structural requirements, medication options, patient monitoring and discharge, and the role of endoscopy staff.7
+Irrespective of the type of sedation used, quality management requires pharmacologically appropriate training for all clinical staff involved in sedation practice.3 European and national societies have developed evidence-based and consensus-based guidelines for sedation and monitoring in gastro-intestinal endoscopy that give a comprehensive outline of structural requirements, medication options, patient monitoring and discharge, and the role of endoscopy staff.3

-Guidelines for Sedation in GI endoscopy have been developed in 2018.8
+Guidelines for Sedation in GI endoscopy have been developed in 2018.These guidelines highlight the importance of patient monitoring during endoscopy sedation.
+Mandatory monitoring includes:9

 • Heart rate